 Broome’s mangroves provide a sheltered habitat for a wide variety of native and aquatic animals.
 Teeming with life, they are both feeding grounds and nurseries for fish, reptiles, frogs, molluscs, burrowing mud worms, various crustaceans, dugong and the occasional saltwater crocodile.

-The tour begins with Bart describing the landscape and the indigenous Yawuru people’s place within it, introducing you to the language and cultural heritage of the area.
+Start your tour with Bart describing the landscape and the Yawuru people’s place within it, introducing you to the language and cultural heritage of the area.
 You will learn about saltwater people, the seasons, the land, plants and food that sustained this ancient coastal culture for thousands of years.

-The tour then heads towards Chinatown where Bart retells tales of the town’s pearling history iIllustrated with photos and maps, Bart recreates 1940’s Broome, pointing out interesting features and landmarks.
-Hear stories of Roebuck Bay Hotel, Sun Pictures, Johnny Chi Lane and the opium dens, brothels and gambling houses of the lively, chaotic and lawless Broome of the early 1900s.
+Hear the stories of the Roebuck Bay Hotel, Sun Pictures, Johnny Chi Lane and the opium dens, brothels and gambling houses of the lively, chaotic and lawless Broome of the early 1900s.

-Experience the best of what Broome has to offer on this newly launched tour.
+Experience the best of what Broome has to offer on this new tour.

-View the dinosaur tracks, hear the Aboriginal Dreaming stories and visit ancient shell middens created by the indigenous Djugun-Yawuru people of Broome.
+View dinosaur tracks, hear Aboriginal Dreaming stories and visit ancient shell middens created by the indigenous Djugun-Yawuru people of Broome.

-You will also visit the Minyirr area of Broome; one of the most diverse landscapes in the Kimberley region embodying some of Broome’s hidden gems and locations.
+You will visit the Minyirr area of Broome – one of the most diverse landscapes in the Kimberley region embodying some of Broome’s hidden gems and locations.